Open In App

 Pandas Series

-A Pandas Series is a one-dimensional labeled array capable of holding data of any type (integer, string, float, python objects, etc.).
+A Pandas Series is a one-dimensional labeled array capable of holding data of any type (integer, string, float, Python objects, etc.).
 The axis labels are collectively called indexes.

-Pandas Series is nothing but a column in an Excel sheet.
-Labels need not be unique but must be a hashable type.
-The object supports both integer and label-based indexing and provides a host of methods for performing operations involving the index.
+The Pandas Series is nothing but a column in an Excel sheet.
+Labels need not be unique but must be of a hashable type.

 Creating a Series